Free ebook with everything you need to know about Psilocybin

 Still, I felt empty and unfulfilled.
 I used meditation as an escape from unresolved emotional trauma, from my guilt and shame.
 However, I lacked discipline and could not keep up practice independently.
 I constantly fell back into patterns of misery.

 I was desperate.

 I prayed for help, and that was when psychedelics entered my life.
-My first LSD journey opened my eyes and heart to some of the difficult emotions I had been carrying for years.
+My first LSD journey opened my eyes and heart to some of the complex emotions I had been carrying for years.
 Soon after that, I had my first joyful experience with magic mushrooms.
 I had resisted psychedelics for so long, but now there was no turning back.

-In summer 2018, after having gone through about ten high-dose journeys and witnessing the transformative power of psilocybin in my own life, I organized two sessions for my dad.
+In the summer of 2018, after having gone through about ten high-dose journeys and witnessing the transformative power of psilocybin in my own life, I organized two sessions for my dad.
 Watching him go through his first psychedelic experiences opened my heart and mind to another dimension of healing.
-True compassion for my father flowed through me for the first time.
+Genuine compassion for my father flowed through me for the first time.
 These experiences gave me confidence and inspired me to begin tripsitting for others.

 Having had the privilege to witness and support hundreds of people since then, I am grateful for the opportunity to continue sharing the mushroom journey with those who feel called to experience the magic.

 Discover how psilocybin interacts with depression, medications and addiction.Start reading